concertim/concertim.com/content/terms-and-conditions.md

 draft: false
 ---

-**If you continue to browse and use this website, you are agreeing to comply with and be bound by the following terms and conditions of use which, together with our [privacy policy](/privacy), govern Alces Flight’s relationship with you in relation to this website.
+**If you continue to browse and use this website, you are agreeing to comply with and be bound by the following terms and conditions of use which, together with our [privacy policy](/privacy), govern ConcertIM's relationship with you in relation to this website.
 If you disagree with any part of these terms and conditions, please do not use our website.**

 This page (taken with the documents and pages it refers to) tells you the terms of use which you agree to when you use this service.

-The term ‘Alces Flight’ or ‘us’ or ‘we’ refers to the owner of the website whose registered office is:
+The term ‘ConcertIM’ or ‘us’ or ‘we’ refers to the owner of the website whose registered office is:
 4 Murdock Road
 Bicester
 Oxfordshire
 OX26 4PP

 Our company registration number is 10095215 (England and Wales).
-The term ‘you’ refers to the user or viewer of our website.
+The term 'you' refers to the user or viewer of our website.

 The use of this website is subject to the following terms of use: